 - Use a soft-bristled brush or a fine-toothed comb.

-- Brush your baby’s hair daily, preferably after a bath when the scalp is moist.
+- Brush daily, preferably after a bath when the scalp is still moist.

-- Be gentle; avoid pulling on the hair to prevent discomfort.
+- Be gentle and avoid pulling on the hair.

-- Consider applying a light oil or moisturizer before brushing to ease the process.
+- Apply a light oil or moisturizer before brushing to make the process easier.

-- Monitor your baby’s scalp for any signs of irritation or infection.
+- Check the scalp regularly for any signs of irritation or infection.

 When to Use Over-the-Counter Treatments